 Next to my research, I also strive for excellence in teaching.
-At the University of Georgia, I teach Introduction to Comparative Politics and African Politics, and look forward to teaching undergraduate and graduate courses on political violence, the political economy of development, and qualitative methods.
+At the University of Georgia, I teach Introduction to Comparative Politics, African Politics, Election Violence, and the Comparative Politics Field Seminar for graduate students.
 I am also an instructor with Democratic Erosion, a cross-university collaborative course, and have taught the course at both the undergraduate and graduate level.

 While at Skidmore College, I taught Introduction to Comparative Politics and International Relations, Africa’s Rise in a Changing World, States, Markets and Politics in Developing Countries, International Interventions and Post-Conflict Politics, and Democratic Erosion.